home-assistant/home-assistant.io/source/_lovelace/picture-elements.markdown

 The Picture Elements card is one of the most versatile types of cards.

-The cards allow you to position icons or text and even services on an image based on coordinates.
-Imagine floor plan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!

 <p class='img'>
   <img src='/images/lovelace/lovelace_picture_elements.gif' alt='A functional floorplan powered by picture elements'>
   A functional floorplan powered by picture elements.
 </p>

+The cards allow you to position icons or text and even services on an image based on coordinates.
+Imagine floor plan, imagine [picture-glance](/lovelace/picture-glance/) with no restrictions!

+To add the Picture Elements card to your user interface, click the Lovelace menu (three dots at the top right of the screen) and then **Edit Dashboard**.
+Click the **Add Card** button in the bottom right corner and select from the card picker.

 ## YAML Configuration